DKB review: is this the best online bank in Germany?

 - DKB offers one of the best value account there is in Germany.
 The only bank account in Germany with a truly free credit card.

 - Free current account.
-Free credit card.
+Cheap credit card.
 Free payments worldwide.
 Free ATM withdrawals worldwide.

 - Sign-up is relatively fast and painless, but it takes up to 2 weeks to receive cards and logins.

 - Not available to newcomers as you need a good enough SCHUFA score to be eligible.